vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 KKV 448, HV I. 787 (from Pad.); fast on 7th tithi; Sun deity; for one year; at end donate a golden lotus, cows along with some gold and a jar full of food; leads to

 Sūryaloka.
-Skandaṣaṣthim6th tithi in Āṣ. śu. is so called; worship Kumāra
+Skandaṣaṣṭhim6th tithi in Āṣ. śu. is so called; worship Kumāra

 (Kārtikeya) on it after observing a fast the previous day; NA 49, PC 101, SmK 138.
 NA adds that on seeing (the idol of) Kārtikeya in Dakṣiṇāpatha on Bh. śu.
 6 one becomes free from even grave sins like brāhmaṇa murder; vide also KR 275-277.
-In Tamil lands Skandasasthi is important, is shown in the calendar as in (solar) Vrścika-māsa (K. śu.
+In Tamil lands Skandaṣaṣṭhi is important, is shown in the calendar as in (solar) Vrścika-māsa (K. śu.
 6) and celebrated in temples and also in some houses; HK 62%, KR 119 quote some verses from Brah. saying that Skanda was produced from Agni on amāvāsyā and appeared on Cai. Śu.
 6, was made Commander-in-Chief of gods and vanquished demon Tāraka, hence he was to be worshipped with lamps, garments, decoration, cocks (as a plaything) &c., or he may be worshipped on all su, 6th tithis by those that desire health for their children.
 Vide TT 35 (saying

-that 6th of Cai. is called Skandaṣasthi), SmK 93.
-Skandaṣasthirrała-on K. śu.
+that 6th of Cai. is called Skandaṣaṣṭhi), SmK 93.
+Skandaṣaṣṭhirrała-on K. śu.
 6 subsist on fruits, turning to the

 south give arghya to Kārtikeya and offer curds, ghee, water and flowers and a mantra; the performer should take his meal at night from food placed on the bare earth; he secures success, prosperity, long life, health, and lost kingdom; one